catalystcalifornia/fresnoripa/README.md

 ## Data Methodology

-This report evaluates SDPD gang profiling by analyzing 2022 data collected and reported by SDPD pursuant to the Racial and Identity Profiling Act (“RIPA”) of 2015.
-For each stop made by law enforcement, RIPA data includes information that can be analyzed for evidence of profiling—including characteristics about the person stopped (e.g., race, gender, and age), the stop location, the length of the stop, the reason for the stop, and the result of the stop.
-This report uses RIPA data to evaluate SDPD’s gang profiling activities.
-Key RIPA indicators include the officer assignment field (under “gang enforcement”), and the stop result field (under “field interview card”).
+This report evaluates Fresno PD police activity by analyzing 2022 data collected by Fresno PD pursuant to the Racial and Identity Profiling Act (“RIPA”) of 2015.
+RIPA requires law enforcement officers to collect and report information on each stop they conduct, including the time and location, why the stop was conducted and what occurred during it, and characteristics about the person stopped (e.g., race, gender, and age).
+This report examines profiling by Fresno PD by analyzing RIPA data on who officers choose to stop and actions taken by officers during stops.
 You can access our full methodology [here](https://github.com/catalystcalifornia/sdpillars/blob/main/Methodology_Gang_Profiling_SDPD.pdf).

 ### Data Sources

 Police Stop Data

-* City of San Diego, San Diego Police Department, 2022, Police Stop Data (RIPA).
-Retrieved from https://data.sandiego.gov/datasets/police-ripa-stops/.
+* City of Fresno, Fresno Police Department, 2022, Police Stop Data (RIPA).
+Retrieved from https://openjustice.doj.ca.gov/data.

 Population Estimates by Age and Race

 * U.S. Census Bureau, 2017-2021, American Community Survey, 5-Year Estimates.
-Tables DP05, B04006, B02018.
+Tables DP05, B04006, B02015, B02018, S0101.
 Retrieved from https://data.census.gov/cedsci/.

-* U.S. Census Bureau, 2020 Decennial Census, Demographic and Housing Characteristics.
-Table P12.
-Retrieved from https://data.census.gov/cedsci/.

-* U.S. Census Bureau, 2021, TIGER/Line Shapefiles, Census Tracts.
-Retrieved from https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2021&layergroup=Census+Tracts.

-Geographic Data

-* City of San Diego, 2023, San Diego Police Department Beats.
-Retrieved from https://data.sandiego.gov/datasets/police-beats/.

-* City of San Diego, 2023, San Diego Police Department and Divisions.
-Retrieved from https://data.sandiego.gov/datasets/pd-divisions/.
+mote

 ### Data Limitations